jeffklouda/Operating_Systems_RuleRunner_Project/README.md

 >	You would need to store what files are in the directory on the previous scan and the date tag of the files on the previous scan.
-To keep track of this, you can use a linked list of structs to compare the values of the current scan to the values of the previous scan.
+To keep track of this, you can use a map that maps from the inode to a struct containing the filename and the time of the last modification to compare the values of the current scan to the values of the previous scan.

 > Explain how you would check if a rule matched an event and execute the